Learn to Predict Using Linear Regression in R With Ease (Updated 2024)

 • Explore the various applications of linear regression.

-• Learn to implement linear regression algorithms through the sample codes in R found in this tutorial.
+• Learn to implement R linear regression algorithms through the sample codes in R found in this tutorial.

 This article was published as a part of the Data Science Blogathon.

-What Is Linear Regression?
+What Is Linear Regression in R?

-Simple linear regression analysis in R is a powerful technique to uncover associations between two variables.
+Simple linear regression in R is a powerful technique to uncover associations between two variables.
 In this method, the dependent variable (response variable) reacts to changes in the independent variable (predictor variable).
 It’s important to note that we are not just calculating the dependency of the dependent variable on the independent variable, but also exploring the nuanced association.
 This makes linear regression in R a valuable tool for understanding and interpreting relationships in your data.

 For example, a firm is investing some amount of money in the marketing of a product, and it has also collected sales data throughout the years.
 Now, by analyzing the correlation between the marketing budget and the sales data, we can predict next year’s sales if the company allocates a certain amount of money to the marketing department.
 The above idea of prediction sounds magical, but it’s pure statistics.
 The linear regression algorithm is basically fitting a straight line to our dataset using the least squares method so that we can predict future events.
-One limitation of linear regression is that it is sensitive to outliers.
+One limitation of linear regression in r programming is that it is sensitive to outliers.
 The best-fit line would be of the form:

 Y = B0 + B1X